Why are Airships safe?

 Yet airships are generally regarded as a synonym to the Zeppelin Hindenburg, which went up in flames in the tragic catastrophe of 1937 when its hydrogen lifting gas caught fire upon landing in New Jersey, just outside of New York.
 The accident marked the beginning of the end for the commercial airship industry and until this day, airships have been regarded as unsafe and obsolete.
 But what is fact, and what is myth?

-The first stop in our exploration of the truth must be a glance into the human psychic, because it has such a present role in the unfolding of the airship history.
-The huge airships of the 20s and 30s, that connected continents at twice the speed of a ship without seasickness and with a view to die for, was the absolute luxury of its time and didn’t leave anyone without impression.
+The first stop in our exploration of the truth must be a glance into the human psyche, because it has such a present role in the unfolding of the airship history.
+The huge airships of the 20s and 30s, that connected continents at twice the speed of a ship without seasickness and with a view to die for, was the absolute luxury of its time and didn’t leave anyone without impressing.
 Airships were symbols of greatness, rivalry and respect.
 It was cutting edge technology and Germany was the undisputed leader.

-A perfect opportunity to taint the swastika in a cloud of failure must not be missed, the Americans released the videoclip free of royalty to anyone in the world who had an audience, instilling fear and anxiety of airship travel in the minds of the population.
+A perfect opportunity to taint the swastika in a cloud of failure must not be missed; the Americans released the videoclip free of royalty to anyone in the world who had an audience, instilling fear and anxiety of airship travel in the minds of the population.
 Who would want to fly on a ship that could be engulfed in flames in 90 seconds?
 The era of the commercial ocean liners of the sky was over.
-However, airships survived in the US navy searching for U-boat wolfpacks during World War II and surveillance units in the cold war.
+However, airships survived in the US navy searching for U-boat wolfpacks during World War II and surveillance units in the Cold War.

 The film clip of the burning Hindenburg was seen by every man, woman and child and imprinted a fear of airships in the collective mind that represent something out of proportion.